-The Spanish Medical Interpreting program prepares students for the Washington State Dept. of Social and Health Services medical interpreter certification and to enter the workforce as professional, ethical, competent, medical interpreters.
-This is an optional, third course that builds on consecutive interpreting and sight translation skills, and provides the skills for simultaneous interpreting, required for national certification.
-This course builds on the medical terminology and ethical decision-making skills acquired in the previous courses.
-This course may be used to accumulate credits for DSHS continuing education requirements, or hours of medical interpreter training required for national certification.
-For further details go to columbiabasin.edu/ spanishmed.
-Recommended prerequisite: HSCI 147, SPAN 205, 206, and 207.
-Prerequisite: HSCI 149 or SPAN 282 with a 1.0 or higher, or current medical interpreter certification.
+The Spanish Medical Interpreting program prepares students for state or national medical interpreter certification and to enter the workforce as professional, ethical, and competent healthcare interpreters.
+Students are introduced to healthcare interpreting as a profession, concepts and relevant terminology in biomedicine, and given opportunities to develop foundational skills in healthcare interpreting.
+This course builds on the knowledge and skills acquired in Spanish Medical Interpreting II.
+This course provides students with guided interpreting practice.
+Topics include: State code of ethics, abbreviations in healthcare, the concepts of patient advocacy, communicative autonomy, cultural brokering and responsiveness, and business practices in the industry.
+Prerequisite: HSCI 149 or SPAN 282 with a 1.0 or higher.
 Cross-listed as SPAN 283 (credit cannot be received for both courses).